 Aim: This research was undertaken with the aim of using personality traits, learning styles and handedness to develop and evaluate a scale to measure a new concept in operative dentistry, symmetrisation.
 An initial hypothesis was proposed, stating that handedness, personality trait and learning style could be used to predict symmetrisation potential in the domain of operative dentistry.

 Methods: Participants completed three questionnaires: the Edinburgh handedness inventory assessment; the Keirsey Temperament Sorter-II (KTS-II); and the learning style assessment (VARK).
 Then, participants prepared a cavity on an artificial third molar tooth in the traditional phantom head using their non-dominant hand.
 For evaluation and comparison purposes, Standard Tessellation Language images were obtained from prepared teeth using a CAD/CAM scanner and then aligned against a reference “unprepared” tooth image using a custom software developed by the authors based on the Iterative Closest Point algorithm.

 Results: Extroverts, intuitive and participants characterised as relying on their feelings were more accurate compared to introverts, sensory and toughminded participants, respectively.
 Extroverts were faster to complete the task compared to introverts.
 Participants with a preference for read/writing learning style produced more errors than any of the other groups.
 Handedness, however, did not show any significant association with performance.

-Conclusions: It was concluded that both, the Keirsey Temperament Sorter‐II (KTS-II) and the learning style assessment (VARK) questionnaires possess potential as useful measures of symmetrization potential and the ability to use the non-dominant hand in operative dentistry, as well as platform for continuing research.
+Conclusions: It was concluded that both the KTS-II and the learning style assessment (VARK) questionnaires possess potential as useful measures of symmetrisation potential and the ability to use the non-dominant hand in operative dentistry, as well as platform for continuing research.

-- Operative dentistry
+- operative dentistry